DrInfy/sharpy-sc2/docs/GETTING_STARTED.md

                 PlanFinishEnemy(),
             ])
 ```
-This `SequentialList` step will perform a number of 'house keeping' duties (like managing workers), as well as managing the execution of an attack once the bot has a total of 4 gateways.
+This `SequentialList` step will perform a number of 'house keeping' duties, as well as managing the execution of an attack once the bot has a total of 4 gateways.
+- `PlanZoneDefense()`
+Manage defending our base/etc
+- `RestorePower()`
+Build a pylon next to any de-powered buildings
+- `PlanDistributeWorkers()`
+Handle idle workers and worker distribution
+- `PlanZoneGather()`
+Manage where our units gather
+- `Step(RequiredUnitReady(UnitTypeId.GATEWAY, 4), PlanZoneAttack(4))`
+Attack the enemy once the bot has 4 gateways built
+- `PlanFinishEnemy()`
+Finish the attack